maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module10.md

 ### Input and output pins
 I chose my output and input pins based on their ADC channels and their capabilities (not all pins can be output nor have internal pull-ups !).
 However I noticed that using the Arduino's analogRead command, the pull-ups don't work at all as even approaching my finger would make the values completely erratic.
-I think this is because internally, the pins are linked to the ADC channels on analogRead function calls and they are obviously not pulled-up or pulled-down as it would create an internal voltage divider....
-I found that connecting any unused input to ground was really the only way to avoid this behavior.
+I think this is because internally, the pins are linked to the ADC channels on analogRead function calls and they are obviously not pulled up or pulled-down as it would create an internal voltage divider....
+I found that connecting any unused input to the ground was really the only way to avoid this behavior.

 To be able to output either an analog value or a duty-cycle varying PWM, I can either use the ESP ledC functions or use the wrapper library for analogWrite (not natively installed) available [here](https://github.com/ERROPiX/ESP32_AnalogWrite).
 You then need to include "AnalogWrite.h" and analogWrite() is now callable.